Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

 - Starting Loadouts changes:
     - Rebalanced available Pistols, with NATO factions having the best available pistols.
     - Made PP2000 available to Duty and Monolith as a starting SMG.
+    - Made the sawn off shotguns available only in Tourist and Scavenger difficulty.
+    - Increased TOZ106 cost.
+    - Reduced APS and PM costs.

 **Gameplay**